xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️What happens to the rewards if there are no veXNF holders?
+## ◽️ How is token allocation managed if there are no veXNF holders by the end of a cycle?
-- If there are no veXNF holders at the end of the cycle, the native rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
-This function will only be triggered at the end of a cycle when there are no veXNF holders and all locks are expired.
+- f a cycle ends without any veXNF holders, the protocol adjusts the token distribution.
+Specifically, 10% is allocated to the team, another 10% is set aside for buybacks, and the majority, 80%, is channeled into protocol-owned liquidity.
+This adjustment means that the tokens initially earmarked for veXNF holders, which represent 40%, are combined with the subsequent 40%.
+As a result, there's a consolidated 80% contribution to the protocol-owned liquidity by the end of that cycle.

 <br>